Gott, man lobet dich in der Stille, BWV 120

 Gott, man lobet dich in der Stille (God, You are praised in the stillness), BWV 120.1 (previously BWV 120), is a sacred cantata by Johann Sebastian Bach.
-He composed it in Leipzig for the occasion of Ratswechsel, the inauguration of a new town council in a church service, probably before 1730, or, alternatively, in 1742.
+He composed it in Leipzig for the occasion of Ratswechsel, the inauguration of a new town council in a church service, probably before 1730.
 Parts of the cantata appeared in a wedding cantata (BWV 120.2) and a cantata commemorating the Augsburg Confession in 1730 (BWV 120.3).
 Bach reworked the choral second movement for the Symbolum Nicenum of his Mass in B minor.

 History

 Bach composed the cantata in Leipzig for the inauguration of the newly elected town council, which took place in a festive service at the Nikolaikirche on the Monday following St. Bartholomew's Day (24 August).
-A first performance in 1728 or 1729 is regarded as likely, or according to other sources, such as Klaus Hofmann, 1742.
-The autograph score of that performance is preserved, with the heading "J. J. Concerto à 4 Voci. due Hautb. due Violini, Viola, 3 Trombe, Tamburi è | Continuo".
+A first performance in 1728 or 1729 is regarded as likely.
+The cantata was performed again around 1742; the autograph score of that revision is preserved, with the heading "J. J. Concerto à 4 Voci. due Hautb. due Violini, Viola, 3 Trombe, Tamburi è | Continuo".
 Parts of the cantata appear in the wedding cantata Herr Gott, Beherrscher aller Dinge, BWV 120.2, and the cantata Gott, man lobet dich in der Stille, BWV 120.3, for the 200th anniversary of the Augsburg Confession in 1730.
 The latter work's music is lost, only parts of the former cantata are extant.

 Bach reworked the first part of the second movement Jauchzet, ihr erfreuten Stimmen for the Et expecto resurrectionem mortuorum in the Symbolum Nicenum (Credo) of his Mass in B minor.